FAQ + Pixel Tutorial (WIP)

 Do you have any advice for pixelling?

 Of course!
-I know the medium but unfortunately, I cannot help you with art; anything to do with anatomy, lightning, etc as I don't take art as a subject.
+I know the medium but unfortunately, I cannot help you with anything to do with anatomy, lightning, all that good stuff as I've never received any formal instruction on it.
+My neomail's always open, so flick me one and I'll try to reply ASAP!

 Why should I trust your pixel advice?